ianthropos88/Wave_Loading_Analysis/README.md

 - **Current Inventory based of the Inventory Report Date:** Availability of the Inventory Data for the latest report date is alligned.

 **Next Steps:**
-To estimate the impact of wave loading strategy on our supply productivity, we will run several simulations with a gradual number of orders per wave:
+To estimate the impact of wave loading strategy on the supply productivity, we will run several simulations with a gradual number of orders per wave:
 1. Evaluate the Production KPI based on Customer Needs and Divert the Flow based on Predictions: How much is required more to fulfill the next allignment, what is required?
 2. Record Picking Route per Wave: Recording the sequence of locations per route for further analysis based on advance predictions.

 # **Use the application** 🖥️
-> This app has been deployed, you need to have the access provided by the owner/admin to view it on Power BI Cloud/Service.
+> This app has been deployed internally.

 #### **Why should you use it?**
-> This Power BI Cloud/Service Application has been designed for **EAME Seeds P&S Business Leadership Team** to help them simulate the impact of data optimization in analyzing the Supply Plan Execution with the Distribution and Production.
+> This Power BI Cloud/Service Application has been designed for **Regional Business Leadership Team** to help them simulate the impact of data optimization in analyzing the Supply Plan Execution with the Distribution and Production.

 #### **Load the data**